-The reason we were this good is because I kept a policy called “goodfellas for life”.
-Before the first day of camp was out, anyone who had been in my cabin previous years, was telling my kids how lucky they were to become Goodfellas.
+The reason we were this good is that I kept a policy called “Goodfellas for life”.
+Before the first day of camp was out, anyone who had been in my cabin previous years was telling my kids how lucky they were to become Goodfellas.
 Over and over again, those who had gone on before, no matter whose cabin they were in would be passing along the legends and exploits of previous years of Goodfellas.

 The other thing I was known for was the purple dice joke.
 I would never tell in until the last night, but again, those who had heard the joke would almost immediately start asking, “Has he told you about the purple dice yet?”
 The anticipation and build up is part of what made this 45 minute joke legend.
 I was dependent on one generation passing that anticipation on to the next.

 React: There is a common saying: “God has no grandchildren.”
 The intention of this saying is that, simply because someone’s parents are Christian, simply because they were raised Christian, does not mean that they are Christians themselves.
 While this is true, it is also misleading.
 In a very large measure, I am Christian because I have stepped into a heritage of Christianity.
 This is not just because of my parents.
 I am grateful for godly individuals like Mrs. Wojak who led me to Christ before I even started kindergarten.
 I am grateful for a countless number of Sunday School teachers, and Royal Rangers commanders, and camp counselors, and youth pastors who have taught and led and inspired me along my journey.
 I am walking in the footprints of spiritual giants most of whom have been unappreciated and unrecognized by too many in the world around them.